Lateephah/Nigerian-Poetry-Metaphor-Detection/README.md

 This suggests that linear SVMs are highly effective for metaphor classification using semantic embeddings.

 ---
-## Step 9 — Processing the Unlabeled Dataset
+## Step 9: Processing the Unlabeled Dataset

 To extend the learning capability of the system beyond the small labeled dataset, an additional **14,994 unlabeled literary excerpts** were introduced into the pipeline.
-Since these records did not contain manually annotated semantic mappings or metaphor labels, a feature augmentation strategy was designed to automatically enrich the dataset before semi-supervised learning.

 ![Unlabelled Dataset Head](images/Unlabelled_head.PNG)